Lucas-mother3/Lucas-mother3/README.md

 ### AGRtv
 My own little IPTV channel.
 You can view it via [NezLabs Play](https://nezlabs.github.io), or video-on-demand via [the source repo](https://github.com/Lucas-mother3/agrtv).

+### Alexis Desktop Manager
+A bash script that manages your sessions easily on Termux and Termux Proot.

+You can download the script [here](https://github.com/Lucas-mother3/alexis-dm).

 ### Socials
 * [Twitter](https://twitter.com/Lucss21a)